A-Alviento/ntu-ureca-code-readability/README.md

 This project uses a dataset from the following paper:

 S. Scalabrino, M. Linares-Vásquez, R. Oliveto, and D. Poshyvanyk, “A comprehensive model for code readability,” J. Softw.
 Evol.
 Process, vol. 30, no. 6, p. e1958, 2018, doi: 10.1002/smr.1958.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-Please feel free to customize this README to fit the specifics of your project.